destinmoulton/tiddlybench-cli/README.md

 # Authentication

-tikli assumes that your TiddlyWiki installation is configured with basic authentication.
+TiddlyBench assumes that your TiddlyWiki installation is configured with basic authentication.

 ## Password Storage

-During the configuration stage tikli will ask if you want to save your password.
+During the configuration stage TiddlyBench will ask if you want to save your password.

 Saving your password may not be safe if you are using an account where the administrator is not you.

 # Clipboard Usage

-tikli can paste text directly to a tiddler.
+TiddlyBench can paste text directly to a tiddler.

 Note: `xsel` or `xclip` are required for Linux usage